MillionLinesOfCode/javapenalty/README.md

 1.To run the program, first check that you are on the 'Demo-3' branch.
 If not, switch to this branch.

 2.Download all the files and put them all in the same directory/folder.
+Navigate to the 'Penalty Shootout' folder.

 3.Proceed to compile the .java files using